 \definition For $f \in L^P(K, \mu)$, define $\overline{f}$ by

 for $x \in K$. \enddefinition

-Now we construct $p$-energy $\hE_p$ as a $\Gamma$-cluster point of $\wE_p^n(P_n\,\cdot\,)$.
-The use of the $\Gamma$-convergence in construction of Dirichlet forms on self-similar sets has been around for some time.
+Now we construct the $p$-energy $\hE_p$ as a $\Gamma$-cluster point of $\wE_p^n(P_n\,\cdot\,)$.
+The use of $\Gamma$-convergence in construction of Dirichlet forms on self-similar sets has been around for some time.
 See \cite{Griyang} and \cite{CaoQui} for example.